THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 That team, eventually placed on probation, was cited by NCAA officials for academic fraud that included players getting special academic treatment, among other infractions.

-In the middle of his refusal, I kept thinking, “I really can’t blame you, coach.”
+In the middle of his refusal, I said, “I really can’t blame you, coach.
+I always like to stay on top of something that might not have gotten reported.
+That’s all.”

-It was a lousy atmosphere in which to try and rekindle all that negative hype — the media coverage, NCAA sanctions, the outlaw nature of the players, everything.
+It was a lousy atmosphere in which to try and rekindle all that negative hype – media coverage, NCAA sanctions, an outlaw nature of the players, everything.
 In Redlands, a place where academics are highly lauded.
 Same with, apparently, Lewis & Clark.

-It’s quite possible Gaillard had nothing to do with any of those scandals.
+It’s quite possible Gaillard had anything directly to do with any of those scandals.
 What a story it might make for that tiny Redlands readership.
 Like I said, there were a few local residents that had USF connections.
-By the way, they never let me forget that, either, especially the ones who were on campus during the Russell years.

-He’d brought his team from Oregon, flown into Los Angeles, caught a couple vans out to Redlands for this tournament.
-It was 1992, some 15 years after the fact.
+Gaillard brought his team from Oregon, flew into Los Angeles, catching a couple vans out to Redlands for this tournament.
+It was 1992, some 15 years after USF.

 “I’d really rather talk about this team,” he said.